 About Cerro da Vila

-Whilst mainly a Roman site, it is thought that Cerro da Vila was inhabited until the eleventh century.
-As such, the museum at Cerro da Vila exhibits not just Roman, but also medieval finds, including Visigoth and Moorish pieces.
+Cerro da Vila is an ancient site housing the remains of a Roman maritime villa complex.
+Predominantly a Roman site, it is thought that Cerro da Vila was inhabited until the 11th century AD and so the museum on-site exhibits not just Roman but medieval Visigoth and Moorish artefacts.

 The Cerro da Vila was a Roman maritime villa or domus built on a small hill on the coastal region of Algarve in Portugal.
 The house, inhabited as early as the 1st century BC by an elite family, included a reception room, sleeping rooms and a kitchen, surrounding a peristyle column gallery.
 The building had pipes running through it, delivering water to spouts and statues in the central courtyard as well as a large bathing complex.

 Cerro da Vila was in a popular area for wealthy Romans to settle due to the mild climate and wealth of agriculture and fish, important in making the fish paste commodity known as ‘garum’.
 The area was also politically stable, protected by mountains and the rugged coast.
 The ports also facilitated the export of goods, and maintained contact with the metropolis and other parts of Roman civilisation.

 The Cerro da Vila saw further phases of construction and occupation into and well beyond the Roman period: during the Visigothic era between the 5th and 6th centuries AD, industrial structures were reused and the funerary area was moved closer to the villa.
 The villa was later inhabited and adapted by Iberian Muslim inhabitants after the 9th century, retaining the opulence and status as an important rural settlement despite the period’s political instability.